Qualified Applicants - How to Find and Screen Them in 2023

 Look where no one else is looking.
-Join in industry-specific forums, social media groups and watch how people interact there.
-You may see many types of people: those who ask questions, those who take time to research and answer them.
-You can also gauge professionalism, concern for others, effort to be better at their job and the quality of grabbing every learning opportunity.
+Join in industry-specific forums, and social media groups and watch how people interact there.
+You may see many types of people: those who ask questions, and those who take time to research and answer them.
+You can also gauge professionalism, concern for others, effort to be better at their job, and the quality of grabbing every learning opportunity.

-The forums are also a good place to network, establish your brand amongst others and spread word.
-If you’re participative and contributing to the programs, you can see people who are naturally gravitating towards your message, your values and you can approach them.
-If someone has made a new discovery, or won a contest, or accomplished a difficult fear, chances are they’re competent and tenacious.
+The forums are also a good place to network, establish your brand amongst others, and spread the word.
+If you’re participative and contributing to the programs, you can see people who are naturally gravitating towards your message, and your values and you can approach them.
+If someone has made a new discovery, or won a contest, or accomplished a difficult feat, chances are they’re competent and tenacious.

 They may be a good prospect to have a hiring conversation.